bredelings/BAli-Phy/doc/man/character-properties.md

 in every column.
 These column-level middle values are distinct from the posterior median stored for each individual letter.

+The **positive-selection** command reports both model-averaged site support and, when available, support conditioned on `positiveSelectionInModel` being true.
-The **positive-selection** command selects letters using their posterior mean `posSelection` probability, groups them by column, and reports the highest-probability letter in each resulting column.
-The matching dN/dS statistics describe that representative but do not help choose it.
+For an above selection, it chooses one representative letter per column using the conditioned probability, then retains the column if either probability for that letter passes the threshold.
+Both sets of statistics therefore describe the same representative.
+The matching dN/dS statistics do not help choose it.
 The default property is `posSelection`; names ending in `-posSelection` use the corresponding `-dNdS` property when it exists.

 # SUMMARIZE OPTIONS